 The range of accessories, the ecosystem and the general speed with which the iPad works, especially when it comes to the heavy lifting, is massively impressive.
-Nothing is a huge leap forward, more a set of constant steps towards the perfect tablet that make everything that little more slicker to use.
+Nothing is a huge leap forward, more a set of constant steps towards the perfect tablet that make everything that little more slick to use.

-iOS 7 doesn't feel like a completed operating system for this advanced device, and while we're not that bothered, the absence of TouchID is strange given it was so widely expected.
+iOS 7 doesn't feel like a completed operating system for this advanced device though iOS 9 has since gone some way towards fixing things, and while I'm not that bothered with the simplistic functionality which is almost a plus to some, the absence of Touch ID is strange given it was so widely expected.

-The camera is no great shakes, but we wouldn't be complaining if Apple had got rid of it altogether - however, to not offer the software that's found on the iPhone 5S is odd.
+The camera is no great shakes, but I wouldn't be complaining if Apple had got rid of it altogether - however, to not offer the software that's found on the iPhone 5S is odd.

 The fact it's not even more expensive than its large-screen brethren is really impressive for an Apple product, and the suite of apps that are now free, coupled with the excellent App Store and premium build, make this a no brainer for anyone looking to enter the tablet market.

 I'd advise that you get the largest capacity of iPad Air your budget can manage - although at the top end you're verging on Macbook territory, so make sure you're ready to use a tablet and think about getting an external keyboard to make full use of the extra apps you've now got.